Does a Language School Need a Social Action Policy?

 We could have chosen a modern, commercial unit.

-Your English learning holiday will be deeply connected to the local community, but never in a way that exploits culture or generosity.
+At Blue Noun, we teach English through connecting learners to community groups or experts, but never in a way that exploits culture or generosity.

 4. Supporting Local Talent

-Your afternoon workshops are led by skilled local artists, makers, and guides.
+We host language workshops led by skilled local artists, makers, and guides.
 (This is work they love as it means they can earn a living from sharing their craft.)

 For you, it means benefiting from meeting passionate people genuinely rooted in the place you’re visiting — and having powerful, real-world English conversations while doing it.